tos-kamiya/json2jqq/README.md

 json2jqq
 ========

+Suppose you got a json data, which you do not know structure, but have to analyze... `json2qq` is here.

-CLI Tool to extract query templates for [jq](https://stedolan.github.io/jq/) tool from json data.
+A CLI Tool to extract query templates for [jq](https://stedolan.github.io/jq/) tool from json data.

 ## Installation